data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 Let's review where we are so far as we work to learn more about the TidyTuesday learning community through tweets.
 So far we've counted frequently used words and estimated the number of tweets with positive associations.
 This dataset is large, so we need to zoom out and find ways to summarize the data.
 But it's also useful to explore by zooming in and reading some of the tweets.
 Reading tweets helps us to build intuition and context about how users talk about TidyTuesday in general.
 Even though this doesn't lead to quantitative findings, it helps us to learn more about the content we're studying and analyzing.
 Instead of reading all 4418 tweets, let's write some code to randomly select tweets to review.

 First, let's make a dataset of tweets that had positive words from the NRC dataset.
 Remember earlier when we made a dataset of tweets that had "dataviz" and a column that had a value of 1 for containing positive words and 0 for not containing positive words?
-Let's resuse that technique, but instead of applying to a dataset of tweets containing "dataviz", let's use it on our dataset of all tweets.
+Let's reuse that technique, but instead of applying to a dataset of tweets containing "dataviz", let's use it on our dataset of all tweets.

 ```r